OhanazzZ/Mit_and_Yit/README.md

     "reviewIndex":      int      //a unique index position that help to retrieve user's review from the Review database
 }
 ```
-Below is an exapmle of the data structure for reviews, which shows a review for user id 1, which is at index 0 position.
+Below is an exapmle of the data structure for reviews, which shows the review for user id 1, which is at index 0 position.
 ```
 {
    score:    3.5, //int, average score calculated based on all reviews
    scoreNum: 2,   //int, number of review messages received
    review:        //an array that store all review messages
         [{
-          givenBy:2,
+          givenBy: 2,
-          date:"03-04-2019",
+          date:    "03-04-2019",
-          tag:["nice","interesting"],
+          tag:     ["nice","interesting"],
           comment: "really nice and kind",
          },
          {
-          givenBy:7,
+          givenBy: 7,
-          date:"09-04-2019",
+          date:    "09-04-2019",
-          score:3,
+          score:   3,
-          tag:["boring","kind"],
+          tag:     ["boring","kind"],
           comment: "xx is nice but we have no common interest",
          }]
 }